 The only appropriation mandated by this law is for the minting of one (1) Congressional Gold Medal.

 A: Filipino and American veterans who served:

-In an active-duty status under the command of the U.S. Army Forces in the Far East (USAFFE); and
+- in an active-duty status under the command of the United States Armed Forces in the Far East; and

-Within the Philippine Commonwealth Army, the Philippine Scouts, the Philippine Constabulary, Recognized Guerrilla units, the New Philippine Scouts, the First Filipino Infantry Regiment, the Second Filipino Infantry Battalion (Separate), or the First Reconnaissance Battalion; or
+- (A) within the Philippine Commonwealth Army, the Philippine Scouts, the Philippine Constabulary, Recognized Guerrilla units, the New Philippine Scouts, the First Filipino Infantry Regiment, the Second Filipino Infantry Battalion, or the First Reconnaissance Battalion; or

-Commanding or serving in such a unit as a U.S. military officer or enlisted soldier.
+- (B) commanding or serving in a unit described in paragraph (A) as a United States military officer or enlisted soldier;